sa-tre/satre-specification/docs/source/standard.md

 These capabilities in turn are broken down into components.
 Each component is a statement of a process, method or practice teams should have in place to ensure they fulfil the capability requirements.

-Any particular component is labelled as mandatory, recommended or optional in order to meet the specification.
+Any particular component is labelled with an importance.
+The importance is one of mandatory, recommended or optional.
 Currently, teams are able to either meet the specification (show they can fulfil all mandatory components) or not.
 Future versions of the specification may introduce more granular levels of evaluation, for instance tiered level of accreditation based on fulfilment of mandatory, recommended and optional components respectively.